lwhile/influxdb-relay-annotation/README.md

 ## Description

-The following is a proposed architecture for the project.
-This may get more fleshed out and fully featured as it develops as part of the InfluxDB 0.12.0 development cycle.

 The architecture is fairly simple and consists of a load balancer, two or more InfluxDB Relay processes and two or more InfluxDB processes.
 The load balancer should point UDP traffic and HTTP POST requests with the path `/write` to the two relays while pointing GET requests with the path `/query` to the two InfluxDB servers.

 The setup should look like this: